 2. Eating high-protein foods

-Tap into one of 2022’s biggest wellness trends and start leveling up your protein intake if you want to lose weight.
+Tap into one of 2022’s biggest wellness trends and start leveling up your protein intake if you want to lose weight - or even learn how to lose weight without dieting at all.
 When I was maintaining a deficit, I based each of my meals around a source of protein, whether that was egg, chicken, pulses, or beans.
 But if you want to get technical about it, the recommended amount is 2.2g to 2.8g of protein per kg of body mass.

 What’s the secret behind protein?
 As a study by the Harvard School of Public Health (opens in new tab) shows, one of the benefits of protein is that it helps us stay fuller for longer because it’s one of the most filling macronutrients.
 So as well as feeling like you’ve had a proper meal after eating, you’re less likely to snack later on, adding calories to the final total at the end of the day.

 “High protein foods require a lot of energy to digest,” Emily explains.
 “Think of it this way, if you start a fire and then add some kindling, then it will raise the temperature of the fire, but not by much.
 But if you put a big log on it, then the flames and the temperature of the fire will shoot up.
 That’s a good analogy for what is known as the ‘thermic effect' of food.
 Protein has a very high thermic effect.”

 When you eat protein, your metabolism also speeds up because of the energy necessary to digest, process, and absorb all of it, the same study by Harvard explains.
 “All of which burns calories,” Emily says.